ko-sinus/ko-sinus.github.io/content/articles/2022-02-05-assistive-robotic-arm.md

 At the time, I was working at the [HumanLab Saint-Pierre](https://www.humanlabsaintpierre.org/) (actually, if you click on the link and see a child holding a weird thing with a motor attached to it, this is Emilie !
 I am the man behind her at her right - the man on the left is the chief research engineer of the HumanLab.).
-The most beautiful thing of this project is that `it is entirely open-source` - and that is why I can share all of these details with you.
+The most beautiful aspect of this project is that `it is entirely open-source` - and that is why I can share all of these details with you.

 ## HumanLabs ?
 The open-source thing is actually a common aspect to all HumanLabs projects.
 If you don't know what HumanLabs are, [you can find more about them here](https://myhumankit.org/en/home/).